Canon 350D vs 650D

 The side-by-side display below illustrates the physical size and weight of the Canon 350D and the Canon 650D.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 350D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 650D is notably larger (11 percent) than the Canon 350D.
 Moreover, the 650D is markedly heavier (6 percent) than the 350D.
 In this context, it is worth noting that neither the 350D nor the 650D are weather-sealed.